plutzilla/plutzilla.github.io/_posts/2016/2016-11-28-innersourcing.md

 * Participate in OpenSource
 * Community leader is essential

-## How to innersource in the company?
+## How to innersource in the company

 Although it is quite clear what InnerSourcing is, there is very little information how to start it in the company.